kerematam/share-file-on-container-server/README.md

 # share-file-on-container-server
-Script to share file and folder using docker httpd container.
+Script to share file and folder using docker container from httpd image.

 Script creates simple container having http server on random port mounting given file or folder to http root directory; so that you can access this file in given URL.
 It kills container after 150 seconds.